openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Z-STAGE_v2/Readme.md

 <img src="./IMAGES/Z_STAGE_FLUOMODULE_0.jpg" width="300">
 </p>

-2. Solder the LEDs to the Transistor; The base of the transistor goes to the ouput of the ESP32, the 5V and GND as well; LEDs are connected in parallel; No resistor necessary.
+2. Solder the LEDs to the Transistor; The base of the transistor goes to the output of the ESP32, the 5V and GND as well; LEDs are connected in parallel; No resistor necessary.
 BD809 is connected to the LED in series
 <p align="center">
 <img src="./IMAGES/Z_STAGE_FLUOMODULE_1.jpg" width="300">
 </p>